tubchild2/DND_obsidian_vault/Obsidian Vault/Sessions/Session 1/Session 1.2 - Vivere Mori.md

 	- A hoverboard that gets faster the louder the user screams.
 Created as a training toy for kids on a planet called Screamo-10.
 Scream endurance is important to their culture.
 	- A short range teleporter.
 It works once a day, and can teleport you up to 60ft.
 It was tinkered by some gnomes he met on a space station.
 It uses an enormous amount of energy because it uses FTL warp drive technology.
 	- A pair of boots for sinking in liquid mercury.
 He traded them from someone for some Venusian pottery a couple months ago.
+	- A ring of frostbite.
+Some guy sold this to me a couple years ago.
+	- Moon shoes.
+Make you jump 20ft into the air.
+Unfortunately, you do still take 100% fall damage.
+	- Bow and arrow.
+Only shoots where you want it to when you're blackout drunk.
 - If you show him the [[Nethrium]], he quietly gasps.
 He says to put it away.
 He says he doesn't want trouble, and tells them to leave.
 If they don't, he closes his shop and shuffles away.
 ### The Obscura Athenaeum - Fumewood
 **Exterior**